 - Admire the beautiful frescoes by Fra Angelico

 While visiting Florence you will want to stop by the 13th century Dominican Monastery of San Marco.
 Founded in 1436 it is today a great tourist attraction for its architectural, artistic, religious and cultural importance in the history of Florence.
-With this ticket you will save time and energy by skipping the lines, avoiding the hours you could possibly spend waiting for your turn at ticket-offices.
-With this ticket you will receive entrance to San Marco’s Museum (Museo di San Marco) and have free reign to explore the halls, rooms, corridors, chapels, refectory and cloisters of the structure.
+With this ticket you will save time and energy by skipping the lines, avoiding the hours you could possibly spend waiting for your turn at the ticket office.
+Take advantage of the entrance to San Marco’s Museum (Museo di San Marco) and explore the halls, rooms, corridors, chapels, refectory and cloisters of the structure at your own pace.

 San Marco’s Monastery

 San Marco’s Monastery took the place of a previously existing monastery of another order when Cosimo I de’ Medici influenced the renovation and encouraged the establishment of a Dominican community in Florence.
 He hired the famous Italian architect Michelozzo to plan the building’s renovation and today it is a great example of early 13th-century architecture, with a simple, elegant and functional style that greatly reflects the standards of Renaissance design.
 The building remained a monastery until 1869 when a great part of the building, following some renovation, was dedicated to the Museum of Ancient Florence and later also to the monographic museum dedicated to Beato Angelico, the artist that painted the many beautiful frescoes within the monastery.
 San Marco’s Monastery was also declared that year a ‘monument of national importance’.